- Recorded on Tuesday, October 19, 2021

 As a youth work professional, a trusted and caring adult, it’s important that you maintain and strengthen your well-being first and foremost.
 Young people are likely looking to you for answers and tools to move through pandemic-related challenges.
 You will need to inspire new self-care strategies both you and they can easily use.
 And you can help them find ways to leverage hidden opportunities within the new challenges they face.
 It’s just as important for you to have a supportive community as it is for the young people you serve.
 You are not in this alone!

-Our 2021 Virtual Community Forum will provide an opportunity for you to listen to a panel discussion about COVID-19 and how it’s affecting your youth work, your self-care, and the needs of the young people you serve.
+Our 2021 Virtual Community Forum provides an opportunity for you to listen to a panel discussion about COVID-19 and how it’s affecting your youth work, your self-care, and the needs of the young people you serve.
 It’s a chance to collectively process what you’ve experienced and what you’re feeling while learning how to heal.
 The idea of connecting here is to gain strength and replenish your reserves to help yourself and others through these challenges.

-Please join us as our panel of community leaders and youth workers talk about:
+Listen in as our panel of community leaders and youth workers talk about:

 - How youth workers and young people have survived and thrived during the COVID-19 pandemic